Mirantis/compliance/README.md

 # Docker Datacenter Compliance Controls [![CircleCI](https://circleci.com/gh/docker/ddc-opencontrol/tree/master.svg?style=svg&circle-token=daeaf5acd7ac08000ea727cbf8ec9baa8ded8da4)](https://circleci.com/gh/docker/ddc-opencontrol/tree/master) [![codecov](https://codecov.io/gh/docker/ddc-opencontrol/branch/master/graph/badge.svg?token=WiRPQcno3c)](https://codecov.io/gh/docker/ddc-opencontrol)

 Contained within this repository is compliance information for Docker Datacenter as it pertains to NIST-800-53 Rev 4 security controls and the FedRAMP Moderate baseline.
 This data adheres to the [OpenControl](http://open-control.org/) schema for building compliance documentation and can be used as part of your own ATO review process.
+The documentation generated from this content can be used to ATO Docker Datacenter in both on-premises/private cloud infrastructure and in public cloud providers.

 > This content is provided for informational purposes only and has not been vetted by any third-party security assessors.
 You are solely responsible for developing, implementing, and managing your applications and/or subscriptions running on your own platform in compliance with applicable laws, regulations, and contractual obligations.
 The documentation is provided "as-is" and without any warranty of any kind, whether express, implied or statutory, and Docker, Inc. expressly disclaims all warranties for non-infringement, merchantability or fitness for a particular purpose.